kos-lang/kos/doc/modules.md

 `address` specifies the IP address to send data to.
 For IPv4 and IPv6 sockets this is a hostname or a numeric IP address.

 `port` specifies the remote port.
-It is an integer value from 1 to 65535.
+It is an integer value from 1 to 65535 or a string which is the name of the service.

 `data` is either a buffer or a string object.
 Empty buffers or strings are ignored and nothing is sent through the socket.